 Theoretically, there are millions of consumers worldwide who have access to your website but are unable to read it.
 Making your WordPress multi language site available in popular languages, such as Mandarin, Spanish, Hindi, German, French and Russian, ensures that you are ready to attract a diverse array of people.

 Your Google Analytics account can tell you the top 10 languages your visitors browse in.
-As you can see from the data below, the top three visitor languages to this particular site speak U.S. English, French, and British English.
+As you can see from the data below, the top three visitor languages to this particular site are U.S. English, French, and British English.

-Translating your content ensures people who would otherwise not give your site a second glance will instead be able to enjoy your content, buy your products or services, and comfortably interact with your WordPress multi language site.
+Translating your content ensures people who would otherwise not give your site a second glance will be able to enjoy your content, buy your products or services, and comfortably interact with your WordPress multi language site.

 2. Scale Your Business